 - Pour into unbaked pie shell.

-- Bake at 350 degrees F for 10 minutes and then reduce heat to 350 degrees F and cook for 30 to 35 minutes or until done.
+- Bake at 350 degrees F for 10 minutes, then reduce heat to 350 degrees F and cook for 30 to 35 minutes or until done.

-Note: If the edges of the pie shells are getting too dark, take thin pieces of aluminum foil and tuck over the edges or use a pie shell guard that fits right around the crust but leaves the pie filling open to the heat.
+Note: If the edges of the pie shells are getting too dark, use thin pieces of aluminum foil or a pie shell guard to protect them.